 Writers tend to make a very big deal of their tools, whether those tools are delicate pens or ancient typewriters.
 Increasingly, though, they'll talk about their software.
 Even the most genteel literary event can soon devolve into a fist-fight between fans of Scrivener and Ulysses (both of which cost around £27, US$40, AU$50).

-There's often a better option for those of us starving in garrets: free apps.
-Come with us as we discover the best free apps to turn your talent into something tangible.
+There's often a better option for those of us starving in garrets: free software.
+Come with us as we discover the best free apps to turn your writing talent into something tangible.

-Block out all distractions with the best free Windows app for writers
+Keep your mind on your work with the best free app for writers

-FocusWriter isn't for everyone – it looks pretty daft on a 27-inch monitor, for example – but it's a lovely little app with a very modest footprint that stops you keeping an eye on Twitter all day.
+FocusWriter isn't for everyone – it's not the right tool for going back through and editing your work – but it's a lovely little app with a very modest footprint that stops you keeping an eye on Twitter all day.

 Review and where to download: FocusWriter